Great-Side-Projects/elastic-stack/README.md

 * Docker
 * Docker-compose
 * if you are in a VM, you need to open the port 5601 a public access to kibana.
+* Telebit Cloud for the public access to the kibana.

 ### Installation